The warm water. The soothing jets. The white noise.

 Enjoying a soak in the hot tub with your nearest and dearest not only gives you all the benefits associated with spas themselves, but also those that come from socialising.

-And it’s one of the few places that you’ll get to enjoy people’s company away from the distractions of devices, making it a great place to catch up with friends and family.
+And it’s one of the few places where you’ll get to enjoy people’s company away from the distractions of devices, making it a great place to catch up with friends and family.

-Just 20 minutes immersed in warm water at around 37oC dilates your blood vessels and improves circulation, which helps move inflammatory substances away from the joints, muscles and tendons.
+Just 20 minutes immersed in hot water at around 37oC dilates your blood vessels and improves circulation, which helps move inflammatory substances away from the joints, muscles and tendons.

 Today’s advanced hot tubs are even fitted with powerful massage jets that can replicate the petrissage (kneading, knuckling and wringing), effleurage (gentle, flowing strokes), and tapotement (rhythmic tapping using the edges of the hands) strokes a professional masseuse would use to relieve your muscle tension.
 View our dedicated hot tub jet section to see how hot tub jets work.

-This makes hot tub hydrotherapy the perfect way to recover after a workout and alleviate the soreness of everyday aches and pains.
+This makes hot tub therapy and hydrotherapy the perfect way to recover after a workout and alleviate the soreness of everyday aches and pains.

 A 2008 study discovered that hot tubs’ effect on insulin sensitivity and blood pressure is “comparable to those of exercise training”.

-And a follow-up study revealed that regularly hot tub use is “a promising and inexpensive tool for the treatment of obesity and diabetes”.
+And a follow-up study revealed that regular hot tub use is “a promising and inexpensive tool for the treatment of obesity and diabetes”.

-While a soak in the spa certainly shouldn’t be used as replacement for diet, exercise, and medication when it comes to managing type-2 diabetes or heart disease, it’s certainly a great tool for regulating your heart rate and blood sugar levels.
+While a soak in the hot tub certainly shouldn’t be used as a replacement for diet, exercise, or medication when it comes to managing type-2 diabetes or heart disease, it’s certainly a great tool for regulating your heart rate and blood sugar levels.

 While hot tubs don’t cure your arthritis, they’re a proven way to get temporary relief from the chronic pain it causes.
-View more hot tub benefits for arthritis sufferers in our recent guide.
+View more hot tub benefits for arthritis sufferers in our recent guide and Youtube Video!

 In fact, a 2016 study revealed that “lifelong sauna use reduces cardiovascular‐related and all‐cause mortality” and concluded that using a hot tub regularly “could be a viable treatment for improving cardiovascular health”.

-As with arthritis, a study of the effects of hydrotherapy on fibromyalgia patients showed that hydrotherapy helped improve subjects’ physical functionality, sleep quality, and the ability to do their jobs, while also reducing pain intensity, fatigue, stiffness, anxiety, and depression.
+As with arthritis, a study of the effects of hydrotherapy on fibromyalgia patients showed that hydrotherapy within hot tubs helped improve subjects’ physical functionality, sleep quality, and ability to do their jobs, while also reducing pain intensity, fatigue, stiffness, anxiety, and depression.

 Suffer from regular headaches?